-Cara Romero received her undergraduate degree in cultural anthropology from the University of Houston.
-Her transition from reportage to fine art opened up her capacity for storytelling through a visual medium.
-She studied photography at both the Institute of American Indian Arts in Santa Fe, New Mexico and Oklahoma State University.
-Romero has won several awards at major US Indian markets and the “Visions for the Future“ award from the Native American Rights Fund.
-Her work is featured in the collections of the Smithsonian Museum of the American Indian, New York, the Museum of Indian Arts and Culture, New Mexico, and many private collections both national and international.
-She now lives in Santa Fe with her husband, the celebrated Cochiti Pueblo artist Diego Romero, and their two sons, Paris and Noel.
+Romero received her undergraduate degree in cultural anthropology from the University of Houston.
+Her transition from reportage to fine art opened her capacity for storytelling through a visual medium.
+She studied photography at both the Institute of American Indian Arts in Santa Fe and Oklahoma State University.
+Romero has won several awards at major US Indian markets and the “Visions for the Future” award from the Native American Rights Fund.
+Her work is featured in the collections of the Smithsonian Museum of the American Indian (New York), Museum of Indian Arts and Culture (New Mexico), Denver Art Museum and Museum of Modern Art (New York), among other public and private collections worldwide.
+She lives in Santa Fe with her husband, the celebrated Cochiti Pueblo artist Diego Romero.

 Native artist John Nieto uses vivid colors and bold strokes to capture powerful portraits of indigenous people in his singular style.
 View his work.

 Romero’s husband, Diego Romero, is a celebrated potter and printmaker known for his compelling work which draws upon traditional practice and pop culture imagery to create captivating portraits of Native Americans in contemporary scenes.
 View his work.

 Black Rock EditionsA Print Showcase 25 Feb - 4 Jun 2022Black Rock Editions is a two-year-old Santa Fe print house, but its roots stretch back 50 years and across the nation.
 This print exhibition celebrates Black Rock’s founding and explores the storied history of its legendary forebear, Landfall Press.
 Historic Landfall prints by legendary artists commingle with brand new works from Black Rock’s roster of BIPOC, LGBTQ+, and women artists, highlighting the nascent print house’s intersectional vision for the future of printmaking.